 Intermediate French II 3 cr.
+A continuation of FREN 291, and the

 A continuation of FREN 291, and the advancement of the student's ability to read fluently from French literature and express him/herself clearly and concisely in both oral and written situations.
 Prerequisite(s): FREN 291.